BadIdeaFactory/corporate/documents/operating.md

 must consider a vote on the purchase of a company canoe, to be named and labeled the "BIFS BIFFUD Canoe".
-If ever approved, the Corporate Overlords must update this agreement with a record of the achieved milestone as well as the identification of a new capitalistic goal.
+If ever approved, the Corporate Overlords must update this agreement with a record of the achieved milestone as well as the identification of a new capitalistic goal and a new name.

 All company vehicles, ships, and other purchases must appropriately named.
-These names shall be catalogued by the Keeper of Lore.
+These names shall be cataloged by the Keeper of Lore.

 Corporate ship names shall be prefixed by "BIFS" which will stand for "Bad Idea Factory Ship."